AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/lastmile_quality_android.md

 ## Implement pre-call testing

+To implement pre-call testing in your project, refer to the following steps.
 Agora recommends that you start device test before starting network probe test.

 ### Device test